 Intermediate Tree: A tree shorter than a dominant stem but extends into the crown cover formed by dominant and co-dominant trees.
 They receive some direct sunlight from above but none from the sides.

 Landing: A place where logs and pulp are assembled for loading and transportation to a mill.
 Other names include header, yard, and deck.

-Management Plan: A management plan is a document that contains the landowners goals and objectives, current physical descriptions of the property, harvest plans for the present and future, identifies cultural and environmental areas of interests, etc. A current management plan is required if you are enrolled into Tree Growth Tax Law or under the American Tree Farm System ®.
+Management Plan: A management plan is a document that contains the landowners goals and objectives, current physical descriptions of the property, harvest plans for the present and future, identifies cultural and environmental areas of interests, etc. A current management plan is required if you are enrolled into Tree Growth Tax Law (State of Maine) or under the American Tree Farm System®.

 Mast: Any nut, seed, or fruit produced by woody plants and consumed by wildlife.

 MBF: Thousand board feet of sawlogs; 2 cords = 1 MBF, approximately.

 Overstory Removal (OSR): Is the last phase in a Shelterwood system, where the mature trees are completely removed and the younger stand takes over as the dominant canopy.